intgr/topy/README.rst

 * Strings that have meaning for humans use double quotes (``"``), otherwise single quotes (``'``).
 When in doubt, don't worry about it.

+Run the test suite using ``python setup.py test``.

-Submit your changes as pull requests on Github.
+Submit your changes as pull requests on GitHub.

 .. _PEP-8: https://www.python.org/dev/peps/pep-0008/